hx2A/py5website/reference/sketch_display_width.rst

 Description
 ===========

 System variable that stores the width of the entire screen display.
-This is used to run a full-screen program on any display size.
+This can be used to run a full-screen program on any display size, but calling :doc:`full_screen` is usually a better choice.

 Underlying Java field: displayWidth

-Updated on February 13, 2021 18:02:35pm UTC
+Updated on June 28, 2021 15:16:14pm UTC